caterer-z-t/caterer-z-t.github.io/_tabs/about.md

 **Research with Dr. Gomes:**

-I collaborated with Dr. Rahul Gomes in the Department of Computer Science on two research projects:
+I collaborated with Dr. Rahul Gomes in the Department of Computer Science on two research projects.
+I had the wonderful opportunity to present this research at  the Celebration of Excellence, Research, and Creative Activities (CERCA), and the National Conference on Undergraduate Research (NCUR) respectively.:

+### Project Summaries

 1. **Pancreatic Ductal Adenocarcinoma (PDAC):**
    We developed a scalable feature selection and deep learning framework to identify methylation sites in the human genome associated with PDAC.
 Our approach involved analyzing high-dimensional genomic datasets, including almost 485,578 CPG markers.
 By employing feature selection techniques and analyzing gene expression data, we identified key genes implicated in PDAC, such as "KRAS", "BRCA1", and "TP53".
 Our findings hold promise for improving diagnosis and treatment outcomes for this aggressive cancer.